Find the best running earbuds that stick in ears like glue and make you run like a cheetah (almost).

 Jaybird X4 – A decent sound with a secure fit and even better app.
 Water-resistant and superb for all sorts of activities, although the durability is somewhat questionable.
 Jaybird X4 review

 Bose SoundSport Free – True wireless buds with solid-rock stability and long battery life.
-An IPX4 rating ensures sweat-resistant protection, while a shallower fit lets you aware of your surroundings.
+An IPX4 rating ensures sweat-resistant protection, while a shallower fit lets you be aware of your surroundings.

 How Do You Keep Your Earbuds in While Running?